Tai Chi Walking for Seniors: Easy Steps to Better Balance and More Fun!

 Unlike some workouts that might be too hard or bouncy, Tai Chi walking is safe, easy to try, and really works for seniors.
 It's a great way to stay active!
 The moves are slow and controlled, which helps you work on your balance without worrying about getting hurt.
 This is fantastic if you have trouble moving around or have any ongoing health stuff.

-Did you know that falls are a big problem for older adults?
-The Centers for Disease Control and Prevention (CDC) says that about 1 in 4 Americans over 65 fall each year 1.
-But guess what?
-Tai Chi walking has been shown to cut the risk of falling by a lot!
-It’s one of the best ways to help prevent falls.
+Did you know that falls are a significant concern for older adults?
+The Centers for Disease Control and Prevention (CDC) notes the importance of fall prevention strategies.
+Research suggests that Tai Chi walking involves movements that may help improve stability and reduce the risk of falling.
+It is often considered a helpful exercise for balance.
 Want to learn more?
 Check out what the National Center for Complementary and Integrative Health (NCCIH) says about Tai Chi.

 When you do Tai Chi walking, each slow step challenges your body's "balance system."
 This helps you get a better sense of where your body is in space, which is called proprioception.
 This can really make you feel more stable!
-A study published in the Journal of the American Geriatrics Society showed amazing results for seniors who did Tai Chi three times a week 2:
+Studies have suggested that regular Tai Chi practice may help seniors with:

 Learn more about how Tai Chi improves balance from Hebrew SeniorLife.